daipe-ai/platform-docs/docs/data-pipelines-workflow/offline-access.md

 - `source activate.sh`
 - `source deactivate.sh`

-After activating virtual environment you should be able to run standard bricksflow commands like `console dbx:deploy`.
+After activating virtual environment you should be able to run standard Daipe commands like `console dbx:deploy`.

 **Edge case**
 One edge case we run into in one very strict environment is that we were not able to run `console` command because it is an executable and only defined set of executables was allowed to run.
 To avoid this issue we can run console command in this way `python .venv/Lib/site-packages/consolebundle/CommandRunner.py dbx:deploy`.
 To make life easier we can add following line in the `.bashrc` - `alias console='python .venv/Lib/site-packages/consolebundle/CommandRunner.py'`.
 Be aware that this way the `console` command will work only from project root.